SilentSarah/Inception/README.md

 # Inception

-This is DevOps project that introduces students to the concept of portable services that run independently **DOCKER!**
+This is DevOps project that introduces students to the concept of portable services that run independently using **DOCKER!**

 # What is docker?